pattersam/citypulse-etl/docs/report.md

 ### First pass conceptual data model

-A first iteartion of the conceptual data model was developed based on the key types of data.
+A first iteration of the conceptual data model was developed based on the key types of data.

 ![Conceptual Data Model](conceptual-data-model.png)
 **Figure 1.** Conceptual Data Model

 The primary data models are the seven different types of datasets hosted CityPulse.
-Alongside these are the two metatata models provided that relate to the Road Traffic, Pollution, and Parking Lot data.
+Alongside these are the two metadata models provided that relate to the Road Traffic, Pollution, and Parking Lot data.

 There are also three reference data models which align with how CityPulse indexes the data.

 While there is potential for further normalisation of the data model, this model achieves the project's primary goal within the time constraints.
-Furthermore, it would be recommened to further refine and clarify the user cases for the data before investing more effort to design a more sophisticated model, following an agile approach.
+Furthermore, it would be recommend to further refine and clarify the user cases for the data before investing more effort to design a more sophisticated model, following an agile approach.

 ### Functional design